-This course introduces to the concepts of what is required from a pharmacist in relation to interpersonal skills and asks the student to reflect upon the pharmacist's responsibility to care for patients and to respect patients' needs and beliefs.
-Legal and ethical issues are also discussed; prescriptions interpreted and clinical checks made, while highlighting the need for continual professional development.
-Government interventions, wider public health issues, and the awareness of guidelines are also studied to reflect the changes which occur in drug development and disease management.
+This course introduces to the concepts and abilities required for a clinical pharmacist in relation to interpersonal skills and their responsibilities for caring and respecting the patients' needs and beliefs.
+Legal and ethical issues are also discussed in this course.
+The student works with and discuss real and complex patient cases with a focus on drug-related problems, while highlighting the need for continual professional development.
+Pharmacist Interventions, wider public health issues, and the awareness of guidelines are also studied to reflect the changes which occur in drug development and disease management.

-CP905: PHARMACOVIGILANCE (1 CH, First Semester)

-Course Coordinator: Prof. Mirza Baig, Dr.Sahar Fahmy
+CP902: PHARMACOVIGILANCE (1 CH, First Semester) Course Coordinator: Dr. Ritu Pahuja, Prof. Mirza Baiq